prenagha/launchbar/Updates.lbaction/Contents/Scripts/README.md

 The trick is for all custom actions to include the `/LBDescription/LBUpdateURL` key in their `Info.plist` as a string URL reference to a remote server of the `Info.plist` of most recent version

+Also make sure the `CFBundleVersion` key is specified and uses standard version numbering convention `major[.minor][.patch]` where all 3 are integers.

 *Optional* keys to enable changelog and download link features:
 * `/LBDescription/LBChangelog` - string changelog text to display to user
 * `/LBDescription/LBDownloadURL` - string URL reference to remote server where most recent action package can be downloaded